Facebook execs tackle mobile concern in IPO video

 LONDON British Airways owner IAG owner IAG (ICAG.L) said it will return 500 million euros to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-SAN FRANCISCO Facebook Inc executives tackled concerns about the company's mobile strategy during a video presentation for its IPO road show.
+SAN FRANCISCO Facebook Inc. executives tackled concern about the company's mobile strategy during a video presentation on Thursday for the social network's IPO road show.

-The company plans to raise $10.6 billion (6.55 billion pounds), making it the largest initial public offering ever in Silicon Valley.

-On Thursday, Facebook released a 31-minute road show video featuring founder and Chief Executive Mark Zuckerberg, Chief Financial Officer David Ebersman, Chief Operating Officer Sheryl Sandberg and Vice President of Product Chris Cox.

-Advertisers pay Facebook to highlight certain stories.
-These sponsored posts recently started running on the News Feeds of Facebook mobile users.

-"Today only a small fraction of our ad impressions are sponsored stories, which gives us room to grow," Sandberg said, adding that these paid posts were a "natural part of the Facebook mobile experience."
+Facebook Chief Operating Officer Sheryl Sandberg said mobile is a key area of growth for the company.
+While mobile is a challenge for some companies because of a lack of space for ads, it is not for Facebook, Sandberg said.

-Facebook Chief Financial Officer David Ebersman said the company would invest heavily in mobile, even if the payoff takes a long time.
+Facebook Chief Financial Officer David Ebersman said the company will invest heavily in mobile, even if the payoff takes a long time or is uncertain.

-The road show, which is intended to persuade investors to buy Facebook shares, starts on Monday.

 (Reporting By Alistair Barr)